Know Before You Go: Montage Palmetto Bluff (South Carolina)

 At-a-Glance

-• Property type: Sprawling resort and gated residential community covering 20,000 acres of riverfront in the South Carolina Lowcountry
+Property type: Sprawling resort and gated residential community covering 20,000 acres of riverfront of Carolina Lowcountry

-• Tailor-made for: Active yet low-key family getaways where there is plenty to do and having a car on property is totally unnecessary.
+Tailor-made for: Active yet low-key family getaways where there is plenty to do and having a car on property is totally unnecessary (feet, bikes, and golf carts more than suffice).

 Highlights

-• Spacious three bedroom home in Wilson Village - excellent accommodation and great, central location
+Spacious three bedroom home in Wilson Village booked through Montage - excellent accommodation and great, central location

 Good to Know

-• Dining was hit and miss - best meals were at Canoe Club and Octagon
+Dining was hit and miss — best meals were at Flame (both visits) and Canoe Club (first visit)

 Location & Setting